mitodl/hugo-course-publisher/site/content/courses/6-042j-mathematics-for-computer-science-spring-2015/_index.md

 course_title: Mathematics for Computer Science
 course_image_url: >-
   https://open-learning-course-data.s3.amazonaws.com/6-042j-mathematics-for-computer-science-spring-2015/bf5ded2292dd7af14f942dfa6ad4f96c_6-042js15.jpg
+course_image_alternate_text: '6.042 course logo: 4 by 4 square with numbers in each square.'
+course_image_caption_text: >-
+  <p>6.042 serves as an introduction to discrete mathematics, probability, and
+  mathematical thinking for computer scientists.
+(Image by OpenCourseWare, based on an image by Nick Matsakis.)</p>
 course_description: >-
   <p>This subject offers an interactive introduction to discrete mathematics
   oriented toward computer science and engineering.
 The subject coverage divides